Particles and Waves Lab banner

 (e) Electromagnetic scattering & remote sensing

 To connect in situ cloud processes to remotely sensed observations, we have developed numerical tools for evaluating electromagnetic scattering by cloud particles.
-Using a Lattice Boltzmann Method-based electromagnetic solver capable of handling complex particle geometries and irregular orientations, we link microphysics outputs to radar reflectivity and optical signatures used in observation systems for conducting, dielectric and bi-dielectric (Janus) particles.
+Using a Lattice Boltzmann Method-based electromagnetic solver capable of handling complex particle geometries and irregular orientations, we link microphysics outputs to radar reflectivity and optical signatures for conducting, dielectric and bi-dielectric (Janus) particles.

-Scattering of plane electromagnetic wave from a dielectric Janus cylinder
+Scattering of a plane electromagnetic wave from a dielectric Janus cylinder

 Trajectory of a Janus cylinder under hydrodynamic drag and radiation force in Stokes flow